 Loanpad Limited was incorporated in March 2015, but did not publicly launch its peer-to-peer offering until 2019.

 Loanpad sources all of its loans via lending partners who co-invest.
-The Loanpad platform has quickly gained popularity among its initial investor base, attracting over £7.5 million of investment funds.
+The Loanpad platform has quickly gained popularity among its initial investor base, with loans under management of £13.1 million.

 Where will my funds be invested?

 Funds are invested in secured short-term development, bridging or business funding loans.
 All loans are shared with lending partners who take on the higher risk portion of each loan.